A Human-Centric Framework for Data Attribution in Large Language Models: Moonshot: What Attribution Could Look Like in Practice

 \section{Moonshot: What Attribution Could Look Like in Practice}

-As described in \cref{sec:framework}, the proposed human-centric attribution framework aims to support stakeholder negotiations for how attribution would be implemented for a given use case.
-It does not by itself prescribe any specific solutions, which need to emerge out of iterative collective action process.
+As described in \cref{sec:framework}, the proposed framework does not by itself prescribe any specific solutions for attribution, which need to emerge out of iterative collective action process.

-As an illustration we present a moonshot for how attribution could look like in practice, inspired by the `data as labor' philosophy~\cite{Lanier_2014_Who_owns_future,ArrietaIbarraGoffEtAl_2017_Should_We_Treat_Data_as_Labor_Moving_Beyond_Free}.
-In our hypothetical scenario, a LLM service provides creative writing\footnote{According to a survey of authors (predominantly self-published and working in fiction), 45\% currently use generative AI in some capacity (not necessarily for assisted writing), while 48\% do not.
-84\% of those who do not use it consider it unethical~\cite{Robertson_2025_How_Authors_Are_Thinking_About_AI_Survey_of_1200_Authors}.} assistance.
-The creators, the publishers\footnote{We discuss `publishers' as a party, since many publishers currently license their content libraries to AI companies directly~\cite{AIwatchdog_2025_Content_Licensing_Deals}, though some creators may object to that~\cite{Palmer_Taylor_Francis_AI_Deal_Sets_Worrying_Precedent_for_Academic_Publishing,AI_Licensing_for_Authors_Who_Owns_Rights_and_Whats_Fair_Split}.
-But it could also be some other kind of organization acting as the representative of the author collective specifically for LLM licensing.
-Since assisted writing is a quite different use of content compared to traditional publishing, this organization could have different expertise and a a different relationship with the authors.}, the LLM service providers and the users\footnote{The users could express their preferences in this process via consumer groups, focus groups, but also implicitly by their choice of services.
-A likely objection from LLM industry is that the users prefer the status quo (not compensating the creators); indeed, Google is currently arguing that news content in AI overviews is the `preferred user experience'~\cite{Dickey_2025_Penske_Media_Sues_Google_for_AI_Overview_News_Story_Summaries_Without_Publishers_Consent}.
-The publishers object that ``It's not Google's place to make this business decision on behalf of the people who are producing the goods being sold''~\cite{Germain_2025_Is_Google_about_to_destroy_web}.}, and LLM service providers agreed on two kinds of attribution: general acknowledgment $+$ license fee for all training data, and instance-level attribution, triggered when the model makes suggestions that are substantially similar to rare creative elements in training data.
+As an illustration, we present a moonshot for how attribution could look like in practice, inspired by the `data as labor' philosophy~\cite{Lanier_2014_Who_owns_future,ArrietaIbarraGoffEtAl_2017_Should_We_Treat_Data_as_Labor_Moving_Beyond_Free}.
+In our hypothetical scenario, a LLM service provides creative writing assistance.
+The creators, the publishers, the users, and LLM service providers agreed on two kinds of attribution: general acknowledgment $+$ license fee for all training data, and instance-level attribution, triggered when the model makes suggestions that are substantially similar to rare creative elements in training data.
 This instance-level attribution should confer social credit to the author of the original text and support micro-payments.